-The Tribunal sends a copy of your appeal to Immigration New Zealand, which sends us its file about your deportation case and any other relevant material.
-The Tribunal will send you a copy.
-You must look after this file because you will need to bring it to the hearing.
+The Tribunal lets the Refugee Status Branch know you have made an appeal.
+They send us a copy of your refugee or protected person claim file and any other relevant material.
+We will send you a copy of this file.
+You must look after it because you will need to bring it to the hearing.